What does it mean to be a surfer today?

 Surfing has evolved a lot since the heavy wooden longboard days.

-Not only the Sport of Kings incorporated new materials and designs in the surfboard manufacturing process, but it also progressed from a performance point of view.
+Not only did the Sport of Kings incorporate new materials and designs in the surfboard manufacturing process, but it also progressed from a performance point of view.

-Wave riders became better at understanding the oceans' behavior and how surf craft interacts with them while gliding across the surface of the water.
+Wave riders became better at understanding the oceans' behavior and how surfcraft interacts with them while gliding across the water's surface.

 Surfing: the sport of kings evolved dramatically over the last century | Photo: Shutterstock